Nickerson Beach Park

 There is a reserved (fee) picnic area that includes barbecue equipment.
 A food concession stand is located on the south edge of the "Fun Zone" by the beach; it is open during the summer.

-One swimming pool at west end, along with small “kiddie” pools (fee required).
+One swimming pool at west end, one swimming pool at east end, along with small “kiddie” pools (fee required).

 Visitors can also swim in the ocean daily from 9am to 6pm, when lifeguards are on duty.
 Beach showers are located near the campground.

 The campground consists of 74 Recreational Vehicle sites, complete with water, and 110V, 50/30 amp electric hook-ups.
 There are 66 sites with sewer hook ups.
 There are two (gray-black water) dumping stations which are available to campers and non-campers for a nominal fee.
 The comfort station is easily located and has showers that are wheelchair accessible.
 There is no tent camping.

 The Campground will be open from April through November if weather permits.
 Leisure Pass holders receive discount rate.

 Nickerson Beach offers cabanas for rent during the summer season, with areas on the eastern and western ends of the park.
 The cabanas provide Nassau County residents with the opportunity to enjoy a summer vacation at this beautiful beach.
 Each year, a lottery is held to determine eligibility for available cabana spots.
 There are 612 cabanas and 147 cabinettes (lockers).